troopersmith1/Autism-Continued/README.md

 <b>Notice</b>

-I aim not to glorify Asperger's or to denounce it, but to implement it into a video game which must be balanced.
+I aim not to glorify Autism or to denounce it, but to implement it into a video game which must be balanced.
 I make generalisations with the symptoms of being aneurotypical to make the game experience flow more easily.
 If you have a issue with anything in this mod, just report an issue and I'll work on it.

 =>(P-90-For-Retail)&lt;=